OpenID Connect (OIDC) Bearer token authentication

 testImplementation("io.quarkus:quarkus-test-keycloak-server")

-Next prepare your application.properties
+Next, prepare your application.properties

-.
-You can start with a completely empty application.properties
+You can start with an empty application.properties

-as Dev Services for Keycloak
+file because Dev Services for Keycloak

-and quarkus.oidc.credentials.secret=secret
+, and quarkus.oidc.credentials.secret=secret

 .

-properties configured then you only need to associate quarkus.oidc.auth-server-url
+properties, then you only need to associate quarkus.oidc.auth-server-url

 with the prod